Skip to content

 – Hiring a professional videographer to shoot high-quality video can cost $2,000 – $3,000 per production day.
 For a 3-5 minute edited video, you’re looking at $3,000 – $5,000+ per video when including editing time.

 – The videographer will likely bill for their own 4K professional camera and lighting equipment rental and transportation, which could be $1,000 or more per shoot.
-But this is usually included in the estimate.
+But this is usually included in the quote.

 – As the owner, you’ll need to invest your own time to plan out each video concept, reviewing quotes from multiple vendors, assessing video companies, etc. This can amount to 4-6 hours per week minimum when you add it all up.
-Your time is extremely valuable as the practice owner, so this is a major hidden cost.
+Your time is extremely valuable as a practice owner, so this is a major hidden cost.

 When you produce a new marketing video every week, on a per-project basis, costs can easily total $3,000 – $5,000+ per video.
 That’s $72,000 – $120,000 spent over the course of a year!
 Clearly this is not a very cost effective or efficient approach.

-The Smarter Approach: Buying Video Production in Bulk
+The Smarter Approach: Buying Video in Bulk

 Project vs Retainer, Which is the Best Long-Term Video Strategy?